niaid/dsb/README.md

                                         empty_drop_matrix = empty_drop_citeseq_mtx)
 ```

-## Visualization on example data: distributions of CD4 and CD8 DSB normalized CITEseq data.
+## Visualization of protein distributions on package example data.

 **Note, there is NO jitter added to these points for visualization;
 these are the unmodified normalized counts**